HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/wcm_content_ai_analysis.md

 For enabling AI analysis for content, set ```enabled``` as ```true``` inside the contentAI section.
 It is mandatory to specify the content AI provider to be used in the ```provider``` property.
 A possible value for the provider is ```OPEN_AI```.

+!!!NOTE
+    For upgrading from older CF versions(e.g. CF212) to CF213 or higher for enabling AI analysis, above configuration can be during `helm upgrade`.

 ### Configuring Custom Secret or API Key of Content AI Provider